There’s leftover tuna salad in the fridge and you’re thinking how many days it can sit there before it spoils. How long does tuna salad last?

 - The taste is off, or the quality is not up to par.
 As I mentioned earlier, some ingredients make the salad lose quality rapidly.
 If yours tastes bad or the texture has changed, there’s no point in forcing yourself to finish it.

-If you don’t feel like eating that old salad, discard it.
+If you don’t feel like eating that old salad for any reason, assume that the food is spoiled and discard it.
 Better safe than sorry.